 Awards for innovations and their research and/or development

 Awards are made to teams or individuals from:

 - Corporate organisations: This includes large companies, science councils, universities, etc, unless the unit where the research and development has been carried out fits into the SMME category

 - Small, medium and micro enterprises (SMMEs): The award is for an SMME operating as a business for profit, defined as having an annual turnover of less than R100 million over the last 3 years.
 A company that is wholly owned by a corporate, or is a corporate-controlled company does not qualify under the SMME category.

 These awards are made where it can be demonstrated that:

-- Research and/or development carried out in South Africa over the last 5 to 10 years has led to new science which in turn has led to new engineering or medical or social concepts ie technology
+- Research and/or development that has led to new science which in turn has led to new engineering or medical or social concepts ie technology

 - Engineering or medical or social concepts (ie technology which has been developed in South Africa and has been applied) that have led to a successful innovation.
 This can be either an accepted innovation in science, a project, a product, a range of products, a methodology or any other form of applied output.

 The impact, value to the consumer, and importance to South Africa of the innovation will also be examined.